Blasda01/Employee_Records_SQL/README.md

 **# Employee_Records_SQL**

-For this project I created the tables to hold data in the CSVs, imported the CSVs into a SQL database, and created numerous queries on the data.
+For this project I created the ERD tables for a group of Employee record CSVs, imported the CSVs into a SQL database, and created numerous queries on the data.
 In other words:

 1. Data Modeling